 Enterprise Resource Planning (ERP) Systems

 ERP is the big one.
 The main benefit of having this Big Kahuna is efficiency.
-ERP should allow your business to make more informed decisions, reduce the number of errors, and enhance transparency throughout the organization.
+ERP’s provide better transparency, reduce errors, and help e-commerce managers make more informed decisions.

 Final considerations on CMS vs. ERP for e-commerce